This page was generated by nbsphinx from docs/notebooks/plasma/grids_cartesian.ipynb.

 Interpolating Quantities

-Grid objects contain several interpolator methods to evaluate quantites at positions between the grid vertices.
+Grid objects contain several interpolator methods to evaluate quantities at positions between the grid vertices.
 These interpolators use the fact that all of the quantities are defined on the same grid to perform faster interpolations using a nearest-neighbor scheme.
 When an interpolation at a position is requested, the grid indices closest to that position are calculated.
 Then, the quantity arrays are evaluated at the interpolated indices.
 Using this method, many quantities can be interpolated at the same positions in almost the same amount of time as is required to interpolate one quantity.

 Positions are provided to the interpolator as a u.Quantity array of shape [N,3] where N is the number of positions and [i,:] represents the x,y,z coordinates of the ith position: